tanita8888/TetyanaM-Homework-1/README.md

-I am currently adding this text to practice using Git.
+I am changing the text to make a new commit.